Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...Perhaps I should check in with some of my informants," he said.

-"Your...hm…*good friend* Fiin?"
+"Your... hm…*good friend* Fiin?"
 Aryo asked.

 Cytosis summoned the promising young Stoneback’s file.
 "I rather get the impression he’d like to disembowel me tip to tail.
-But he’s been...civil."
+But he’s been... civil."

 "I have a patrol," Rakkan said.

 "And I should check whether any further evidence has come forward from that forgery case," Aryo agreed.
-"But please...keep us informed, Judge-Father?"
+"But please... keep us informed, Judge-Father?"

 Cytosis duck-nodded agreeably, sketched a gesture of respect to Shaal, and turned away.